DrProton824/vader5pro-hid-tools/docs/Wireless_HID_ReverseEngineering.md

 # HID Interface Enumeration

-The dongle exposes hid interfaces differently depending on startup order.
+The dongle exposes HID interfaces differently depending on startup order.

 ## Case A

-Sequence:
+Action:

-- Dongle unplugged
+- Dongle is currently unplugged
-- Dongle plugged into the PC
+- Dongle gets plugged into the PC
 - Controller remains OFF

 Result:

-- Four HID interfaces enumerate.
+- Four HID interfaces enumerate after dongle is plugged in.
 - No Traffic/Communication on all 4 HID Interfaces.

 ---